Web Application Integration Process

 Wallet payments require that you subscribe to transaction

-If the subscription is successfully created, the body returned by the request will look like the sample in the Example Response
+If the subscription is successfully created, the body returned by the request will look similar to the sample in the Example Response

 tab in the widget above.